 A non-conventional design, these aluminum chambered boats provide tons of reserve buoyancy, high sides, and wide gunwales.

 The aluminum chambers act as the inflatable sponsons on a Zodiac, except they’re rigid.
 The wide point of entry and broad gunwales make for a soft, dry ride.

-These boats will have a longer range than our existing fleet of rental skiffs.
-Operators can expect a boat orientation and vessel handling class, and trip insurance is required for multi-day rentals and reservations.
+These boats will have a longer range than our previous fleet of Klamath rental skiffs.
+Operators can expect a simple boat orientation on arrival, and trip insurance is highly recommended for multi-day rentals and reservations.
 The range of the boats should be more than adequate to get you and your friends out and about on your own un-guided fishing adventure!
 We can provide salmon and halibut gear, landing nets, fish bats, bait – the whole outfit.
 While we don’t send the boats out with guides or with on-the-water fishing expertise, we do provide a general “how-to” on the use of the tackle and fishing techniques.

 First of all and most obvious – The rental platform is not guided.
 You will have to work on your own to find and land the fish, though there are always people happy to help you filet and direct you where to process them once you get back to the landing.
 Additionally, you are held explicitly responsible and liable for the safe and legal operation of the boat and the people on board.
 The boat does NOT come with pre-loaded GPS waypoints for fishing spots – you have to find the fish on your own!

 In exchange for this, however, you are not governed by the same fishing regulations of a charter vessel, which limit halibut specifically to a 4 fish annual limit, maintain harvest closures on Wednesday (as of 2017) and Tuesday (as of 2018) and mandate if 2 halibut are harvested the same day 1 has to be under 28″.